tyuns-wajahe/culture/content/States and Clans/Ihwtsrksiw.md

 *The end of the Early Period.
 Note the [Wajahe 6th Dynasty](Tsepwe%20Clan#6th%20Dynasty) that has emerged to the west*

 ### Late Period
-The late period would be characterized by nearly 2 centuries of rapid and uncontained expansion, which would directly lead to their collapse.
+The late period would be characterized by nearly 2 centuries of rapid and unconstrained expansion, which would directly lead to their collapse.
 As the state was extremely decentralized during most of this period, essentially no writing is preserved from the state.
 ### Collapse
 The Ihwtsrksiw would eventually collapse as a result of a significantly overextended apparatus that was not able to respond to regional rebellions.
 This would be followed by a major cultural collapse of the [[Imyes]] and their replacement by the [[Jagefja]] and [[Wzetsyew]].